BardanMircea/WeatherForecast/README.md

 - the OpenCage Geocoder API to get the GPS coordinates from the city name

-- the OpenWeather API to get the weather forecast for the next 7 days for given GPS coordinates (you will use their One Call API)
+- the OpenWeather API to get the weather forecast for the next 7 days for given GPS coordinates (One Call API)

 When it comes to displaying the information on the HTML page, it will be grouped into the 5 following weathers: